 We continue to absorb as much of the World Cup as we can digest.
 I got together with Jason on Sunday afternoon to watch the USA pull a few horseshoes out of their ass along with a victory.
 They beat their nemesis Ghana, who has booted the US out of the past two World Cups, a truly thrilling victory.
 Mexico is looking strong and looks to have the Patrick Roy of the soccer world in their net.
 His Herculean efforts allowed Mexico to tie host country, Brazil.
 The Germans look unstoppable, as usual, and the Portuguese look disinterested, as usual.
 The goals keep coming and no lead looks to be safe, which is a nice change from some past World Cups….the only thing that hasn't changed is the rolling around on the ground to try and draw a penalty….disgraceful conduct for someone brought up in a hockey culture.

 This entry was posted on Friday, June 20th, 2014 at 8:31 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 Monday nights sets came across as both studied and ardent.
 Thanks deeply for, at long last, visiting the Belly Up Tavern and skipping that other starchy venue down the coast.
 Providing a rare sit-down show (for this room) was also most welcome.
 I doubt the BUT PA has ever sounded better.
 I could have listened to your ever-changing guitars until dawn.

 It was a treat to enjoy three Neil Young tunes amongst your own wonderfully brooding pieces.
 I’ll add major kudos for alway providing CJ followers with an abundance of recorded audio and video to augment the wicked live experience.